Paturages/resume/README.md

 ```
 which overrides the header information in `public.en.jsx` with my IRL information!

-The "application" leverages React purely for component organization and templating, as well as taking profit from `react-hot-loader`.
+The "application" leverages React purely for component organization and templating, as well as taking profit from `vite`'s hot loader.
 The "build system", so to speak, consists of "printing" the web page into a PDF file (typically done on Google Chrome).

 ## Quickstart

-`npm install`, `npm start` and just follow the link `parcel` gives you.
+`npm install`, `npm run dev` (or `yarn`, `yarn dev`) and just follow the link `vite` gives you.

 ## Disclaimer